Help us find our next deserving breast cancer survivor

 “The bills are all starting to come in now for what we thought would be covered and it is not,” Joyce said.
 “It is really starting to hit home now.
 You deal with having this horrible disease and now reality hits with the bills.”

-Joyce now faces thousands of dollars in medical bills.
+Joyce faced thousands of dollars in medical bills.

 Thank you for your support!